hmcts/em-media-viewer/README.md

 This is an angular library that can be used to view and annotate PDF documents and images.

 ## Running demo app
-- npm run package
+- yarn package
-- npm run start:ng
+- yarn start:ng

 ## Integrating into your own Angular application
 add @hmcts/media-viewer as a dependency in package.json